Skip to content

 • path!= → delete a key or remove a list index

 Values are parsed with ast.literal_eval, so strings, numbers, booleans, lists, dictionaries, and None all work.
 If parsing fails, the raw string is used, so most string values do not need to be quoted.
-You can also use lazy: to define a Lazy expression from the CLI (see Lazy values).
+You can also use lazy: to define a Lazy expression and update: to define an Update expression from the CLI (see Lazy values and Update values).

 Assignments create intermediate dicts and extend lists with None as needed.
 List indices follow Python semantics: negative indices are allowed when the list already exists and are in range (otherwise IndexError).
 Deletes and list removals are forgiving no-ops when the path is missing or out of range.